playfulprogramming/playfulprogramming/content/blog/pointers-and-references-cpp/index.md

 ## Review/Conclusion {#conclusion}

 Pointers and References are extremely important in your day to day work in languages like C/C++.
 C++ gives you a lot of manual control with the most common being memory.
 Knowing how each one of your pointers or variables are stored will help you write code faster and more efficiently.
-Knowing also how passing parameters to your functions works will make your life **so** much easier.
+Knowing also how parameters are passed to your functions as well as how they are updated, will make your life **so** much easier.